-Note: See "Overview of Clinical Studies" on page 31 for a description of the D-02 study.
+(i) NOTE: See "Side Effect and Safety Profile of VNS Therapy Observed in Clinical Studies in Depressed Patients" on page 31 for a description of the D-02 study.

-3.1 Effectiveness Results From the D-02 Clinical Study
+3.1.
+Effectiveness Results - D-02 Clinical Study

-3.1.1 Three-month Results
+3.1.1.
+Three-month Results

 At the end of the first 3 months, the proportion of patients who had at least a 50% reduction in depression symptoms was 15% in the group of patients receiving active stimulation, slightly better than for patients who were not receiving stimulation (10% of these patients had at least a 50% reduction in symptoms).
+See "Effectiveness Results - D-02 Clinical Study" on the next page for these results.
 This finding suggested that the full effects of VNS Therapy might require more than 3 months of treatment.